the-golden-vim

 The Golden Vim was created with mind of Ghostty terminal emulator and Berkeley Mono typeface by U.S. Graphics Company.
 It'll work flawlessly in other setups but if you wish to replicate the look from the media resources - use these!

-The port of murphy theme for bat (previews) can be found on the murphy.tmTheme repository
+The ports of murphy and peachpuff themes for bat (previews) can be found on the murphy.tmTheme and peachpuff.tmTheme repositories.

 Keymaps and bindings